-There are two rectifiers: one is a full wave bridge 406 20 to power the power transistors and motor; the other is also a full wave bridge made up of diodes 402,404 and two diodes in the bridge 406 to provide the return path to ground.
-The latter rectifier supplies power for the logic, part of the disconnect circuitry and provides the 25 input signals to the timing circuitry.
-Because we use full wave rectifiers this unit can be operated from either DC or AC track power.
+There are two rectifiers: one is a full wave bridge 406 to power the power transistors and motor; the other is 45 also a full wave bridge made up of diodes 402,404 and two diodes in the bridge 406 to provide the return path to ground.
+The latter rectifier supplies power for the logic, part of the disconnect circuitry, and provides the input signals to the timing circuitry.
+Because we use full 50 lowest obtainable transformer voltages (-6 Vpeak) can wave rectifiers this unit can be operated from either DC or AC track power.